cepgen/website/processes-devel.md

 ### C++ interface

-The {cpp:class}`cepgen::proc::FactorisedProcess` helper derivated-class of the earlier is introduced to allow the parton emission part to be transparent to the process developper.
+The {cepgen}`cepgen::proc::FactorisedProcess` helper derivated-class of the earlier is introduced to allow the parton emission part to be transparent to the process developper.

 ```{doxygenclass} cepgen::proc::FactorisedProcess
 :outline: